szymonmichalski/starid-1/README.md

 knn - similarity of feature vectors

-svm - linear and nonlinear kernel separation of feature vectors
+svm - linear and kernel separation of feature vectors

 mlp - nonlinear response to feature vectors